Realistic job preview: What's tough about working at Culture Amp

 We look at what’s working but also what is not working.
 When hiring, most organizations focus on telling people all the great things about the company but don’t necessarily explain what the job is actually going to be like.

 On this topic, Dr. David Ostberg (our Director of Culture Enablement), recently did some research on the realistic job preview.
-David’s research showed that realistic previews didn’t scare people away – it actually helped keep them for longer.
+David’s research showed that realistic previews didn’t scare people away – they actually helped keep them for longer.
 There’s a correlation between how long people stay in a company and whether they had a realistic job preview.
 Essentially, it’s about expectation management which can stop people from second-guessing why they joined in the first place.

 To help us understand what it’s really like to work at Culture Amp we asked our people directly to share what they struggled with the most.
 We‘ve also collected feedback through our own quarterly surveys and our exit interviews.
 Here I’ll share the three themes that have come up in the feedback so far.